 For my own three sons Star Wars is a familiar friend, with imagination the vital connection between the past, the present and the future.

-Their magical connection and John Williams marvellous music impacted on my children’s childhoods, defining their playtime for years by inspiring their imagination and creativity.
+The original characters magical connection and John Williams marvellous music certainly impacted on my children’s childhoods, defining their playtime for years by inspiring their imagination and creativity.

 Harrison Ford, Mark Hamill and Carrie Fisher will be reprising the roles that made them household names.

 These original stars will generously, as part of the spirit of our age, be sure to pass the light sabre along stylishly.